 – Give thanks for the new harvest and new fruits

-– Recognize that Divine Providence throughout Jewish History are the reason we are able to live and work The Land of Israel and enjoy its fruits
+– Recognize that Divine Providence throughout Jewish History is the reason we are able to live and work The Land of Israel and enjoy its fruits

 – Share our plenty with the less fortunate